 We welcome group visits from high schools throughout the year.
 If you are interested in bringing a group to our campus, please complete a special group visit request form.
-For additional questions, please contact Lee Joyce, Assistant Director of Admission.
+For additional questions about group visits, please contact Lee Joyce, Assistant Director of Admission.